 - Tight muscles

-Keep Soriatane away from sunlight, high temperature, and humidity.
-Keep Soriatane away from children.
+- Keep SORIATANE away from sunlight, high temperature, and humidity.

-Inactive ingredients: microcrystalline cellulose, sodium ascorbate, gelatin, black monogramming ink and maltodextrin (a mixture of polysaccharides).
+Inactive ingredients: black monogramming ink, gelatin, maltodextrin (a mixture of polysaccharides), microcrystalline cellulose, and sodium ascorbate.
 Gelatin capsule shells contain gelatin, iron oxide (yellow, black, and red), and titanium dioxide.
 They may also contain benzyl alcohol, carboxymethylcellulose sodium, edetate calcium disodium.